nationalparkservice/QC-tips-and-tricks/1_glimpse_and_view/1_glimpse_view_problem.md

     glimpse(flights1)

-From the imported csv file, you can see that R defaults to dbl for numeric data and chr for character data.
-It successfully converts the date / time data to dttm.
-Often, date and time data will be read as chr, so it pays to watch that closely.
-Typically, the default datatype is not what the scientist/analyst needs, as can be seen by the difference between the flights and flights1 dataframes, and you will need to consult the subject area expert to get this sorted out.
+From the imported csv file, you can see that R defaults to dbl for numeric data and chr for character data. in the original flights dataframe above, we can see the import defaults in flight1 clearly do not meet the intentions of the analyst.
+So, from the outset, you will need to know what the analyst requires when you are first loading your csv files.

+# 1_3_stray_commas

+When you load csv files, you are using commas to parse the columns of your data.
+Any other commas, for example, those embedded in a comments column, will break to parsing process.